npvandyke/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-In order to quantify how MechaCar performs against the competition, I've designed a statistical study to compare multiple metrics that may be of interest to a consumer: including cost, city fuel efficiency, highway fuel efficiency, horse power and safety ratings.
+In order to quantify how MechaCar performs against competing car manufacturers, I've designed a statistical study to compare multiple metrics that may be of interest to a consumer: including cost, city fuel efficiency, highway fuel efficiency, horse power and safety ratings.
 These metrics will be compared across vehicle class for MechaCar and four other leading car manufacturers.

 For the study, I will be conducting multiple two-way ANOVA tests, one for each of the dependent metrics listed above (cost, city fuel efficiency, highway fuel efficiency, horse power and safety ratings).
 Considering that each test will involve two categorical independent variables (vehicle class and car manufacturer) with a dependent variable that is continuous and numeric (whose means will be compared across five sample groups), a two-way ANOVA test will be a perfect fit for this study design.

 In the hypothesis testing for this study, a null hypothesis will indicate that there is no significant variation in the means of the dependent variable being tested.
 Acceptance of the alternative hypothesis will indicate that at least one of the means is different from all other groups.

-In order to conduct this study, I will need a sufficiently large data set, since I expect the variability among groups of different car manufacturers may not be drastic, given that comparisons will be across the same vehicle class.
-At least 50 data points for each dependent variable in each vehicle class for all five groups (MechaCar and the four other leading car manufactureres) in the data set should be sufficient.
-Given said data set, the R script for the four one-way ANOVA tests to run using the dplyr library in R would like something like this:
+In order to conduct this study, a sufficiently large dataset will be required given that with comparisons made across the same vehicle class, the variability across different car manufacturers may not be drastic.
+At least 50 data points for each dependent variable in each vehicle class for all five groups (MechaCar and the four other leading car manufactureres) in the dataset should be sufficient.
+Given said dataset, the R script for the five one-way ANOVA tests to run using the dplyr library in R would look like this:

 `read.csv("five_car_manufacturers.csv")`